TestGorilla LogoTestGorilla Logo

 4. Expansion planning

 Expansions require hiring more people, using different approaches, and sometimes even developing new products and services.
-All that requires careful planning.
+All of this requires a detailed business plan.

-The first step in the process is to create a strategic plan.
-A strategic plan usually involves the executives defining the company’s direction for a set period of time, usually 5 to 10 years, and is closely related to the company’s vision.
-With a strategic plan, the company is creating a qualitative goal such as “Become the industry leader,” or “Create a diverse workforce”.
+A strategic plan involves business executives defining the company’s direction for a set period of time, usually 5 to 10 years, and is closely related to the organization’s mission.

 In the previous section, we mentioned two examples: